SameerR007/mpi/README.md

-# mpi

-1. 1sentence-transformers : Playing around with sentence transformers.
-Taking a dataset with query and its corresponding positive and negative documents.
-Calculating the similarity between the embeddings of query and positive documents and query and negative documents.

-2. 2patstat_pat_no(introduction) : 2patstat_pat_no.csv contains the family ids of representative patents.
-Fetch similar patents with the given family ids from patstat_s24.tls201_appln database using sql query.

-3. 3keys_for_logicmill : for each of the representative patent in patstat_pat_no.csv fetch publn_auth, publn_nr and publn_kind to form key that can be passed into logic mill.
+# Max Planck Institute - Patent retrieval

+The project primarily involves working with patents, embeddings, databases, and tools like LogicMill and Sentence Transformers to process, analyze, and enhance patent data.

+## Project Overview

+This project aims to explore patents using machine learning and database queries, enabling better retrieval, embedding, and analysis of patent-related data.
+The repository includes scripts, and methodologies used to generate insights and analyze patent similarities.

+## Contents

+The work is divided into 14 modules, each focusing on a specific aspect of the project:

+### 1. **sentence-transformers**
+- Experimenting with sentence transformers.
+- Calculating similarities between query embeddings and their corresponding positive and negative documents using a dataset with queries.

+### 2. **patstat_pat_no (introduction)**
+- The `2patstat_pat_no.csv` file contains family IDs of representative patents.
+- A SQL query was used to fetch similar patents from the `patstat_s24.tls201_appln` database.

+### 3. **keys_for_logicmill**
+- For each representative patent in `2patstat_pat_no.csv`, retrieved `publn_auth`, `publn_nr`, and `publn_kind` to create keys for LogicMill.

+### 4. **similar_patents_byLogicMill**
-4. 4similar_patents_byLogicMill : Storing similar patents with respect to the representative patents and storing the family ids of these similar patents.
+- Retrieved similar patents for the representative patents and stored the family IDs of these similar patents.

-5. 5logicmill_introduction(part1) : Getting to know about logicmill

-6. 6logicmill_introduction(part2) : extension of 5

-7. 7similar_patents_less_than_date : corrected data produced in 4similar_patents_byLogicMill by taking only for dates less than publication dates.
+### 5. **logicmill_introduction (part 1)**
+- Initial exploration and understanding of LogicMill.

+### 6. **logicmill_introduction (part 2)**
+- Continuation of the exploration and understanding of LogicMill.

+### 7. **similar_patents_less_than_date**
+- Refined the dataset from `similar_patents_byLogicMill` to include only patents with publication dates earlier than the given dates.

+### 8. **similar_patents_with_techclasses**
-8. 8similar_patents_with_techclasses : adding tech class column to the data produced in 7similar_patents_less_than_date.
+- Added a technology class column to the refined dataset from `similar_patents_less_than_date`.

-9. 9similar_patents_less_than1000 : first checked if octamine has contrained patents wrt tech class or not.
-After confirming that there isnt any constrain in tech class for patents, retired to get similar patents with larger k for patents which we had unique similar patents less than 1000.
-At the end we have the patents for which no amount of k could get us more than 1000 unique patents.

-10. 10merged_data : modifying 8similar_patents_with_techclasses dataset such that number of unique family ids is greater than 1000 for all the patents.
-Patents for which number of unique family ids greater than 1000 was not achieved has been stored in a separate dataset for manual embedding.
+### 9. **similar_patents_less_than1000**
+- Investigated patents to ensure that no constraints were imposed by technology classes when using Octamine.
+- Attempted to retrieve more similar patents with larger values of `k` for patents with fewer than 1,000 unique similar patents.
+The remaining patents (fewer than 1,000 unique matches) were flagged for manual embedding.

+### 10. **merged_data**
+- Modified the dataset from `similar_patents_with_techclasses` to ensure all patents have more than 1,000 unique family IDs.
+- Stored patents with fewer than 1,000 unique family IDs for manual embedding.

+### 11. **data_with_citations**
-11. 11data_with_citations - for the patents in 10merged_data.csv get the cited patents from sql database as these cited patents are the ground truth labels which should be closely related.
-Add one more column containg all the cited patent for a given representative patent.
-Also the patents for which the citations were not found are stored in data_no_citations.csv
+- Retrieved cited patents for patents in `10merged_data.csv` from the SQL database.
+These cited patents serve as ground truth labels for close relationships.

-12. 12english_abstract_title - for the patents for which logic mill was not able to generate embedding we extract their abstract and title from sql database for manual embedding.
-We store the patents with their abstract and title.
-Also we store the patents which were not found in sql database or for which either abstract or title was not in english.
+- Added a column containing all cited patents for each representative patent.
+- Stored patents without citations in `data_no_citations.csv`.

+### 12. **english_abstract_title**
+- For patents that LogicMill couldn't generate embeddings for, extracted their abstract and title from the SQL database for manual embedding.
+- Stored patents with non-English abstracts and titles separately.

+### 13. **handling_non_english**
-13. 13handling_non_english - for the patents with non english abstracts and title we take another patent with english abstract and title from the same family.
+- For patents with non-English abstracts and titles, replaced them with another patent from the same family that had English abstracts and titles.

+### 14. **embedding**
-14. 14embedding - computing manual embeddings for patents with english abstract and title using sentence transformer.
+- Computed manual embeddings for patents with English abstracts and titles using Sentence Transformers.